Skenandoa: Life

-Skenandoa was born in 1706 into the Iroquoian-speaking Susquehannock people (also called Conestoga), located in present-day eastern Pennsylvania.
-He was adopted into the Oneida people, one of the Five Nations of the Iroquois Confederacy.
+Skenandoa was born in 1706 into the Iroquoian-speaking Conestoga people (also called Susquehannock), located in present-day eastern Pennsylvania.
+He was adopted into the Oneida people, one of the Five Nations of the Haudenosaunee Confederacy.

 As an adult man, he was notable for his height, estimated to be 6'5," and was said to have a commanding presence.
 The Oneida elected him as a "Pine Tree Chief", in recognition of his leadership and contribution to the tribe.
-This position allowed him a place in the Grand Council of 50 chiefs of the Confederacy, representing all the clans of all the nations.
+This position allowed him a place in the Grand Council of 50 royaner of the Confederacy, representing all the clans of all the nations.
 It was not hereditary, nor could Skenandoa name a successor.
 The name referred to a man being recognized as a chief and rising up inside the tribe.

-During the Seven Years' War (also called the French and Indian War in the United States), Chief Skenandoa favored the British against the French and led the Oneida in their support in central New York.
+During the Seven Years' War (also called the French and Indian War in the Thirteen Colonies), Skenandoa favored the British against the French and led the Oneida in their support in central New York.
 He was said to have saved German colonists in German Flatts, in the Mohawk Valley, from a massacre.

 During the next decades, he formed more alliances with the ethnic German and British colonists in central and western New York.

-Samuel Kirkland, a Protestant missionary who went to the Iroquois country of western New York in 1764, encountered Chief Skenandoa there and mentioned him in letters.
+Samuel Kirkland, a Protestant missionary who went to the Haudenosaunee country of western New York in 1764, encountered Skenandoa there and mentioned him in letters.
 Kirkland returned to the area in 1766 and worked with the Oneida for the remainder of his life.
 After Kirkland persuaded the chief to become baptized, Skenandoa took the name "John".
 Many of the Oneida converted to Christianity in the decade before the American Revolutionary War.

-In part due to the friendship with Kirkland, Chief Skenandoa favored the patriot colonials and led the Oneida to be their allies during the Revolutionary War.
-He led many Oneida to fight against the British and their Iroquois allies, who came from four nations of the Confederacy.
-Chief Skenandoa commanded 250 warriors from the Oneida and Tuscarora tribes.
+In part due to the friendship with Kirkland, Skenandoa favored the patriot colonials and led the Oneida to be their allies during the American Revolutionary War.
+Skenandoa led many Oneida to fight against the British and their Haudenosaunee allies, who came from four nations of the Confederacy.
+Skenandoa commanded 250 warriors from the Oneida and Tuscarora tribes.
 In the 1800s New York Governor Daniel D. Tompkins gave him a silver pipe in recognition of his contributions.
 Today it is displayed at Shako:wi, the Oneida Nation museum at their reservation near Syracuse.